andrew-johnson-4/lsts-tutorial/src/proof/strict_mode.md

 There is a strong relation between proofs and programs.
 This is a very direct relationship between proof objects and simple function declarations.

-Just to note, LSTS is not quite as expressive as some other proof assistants.
-There is still much work to be done.
-However, we feel confident that these missing features can be accomodated for within the LSTS system of reasoning.

 ### Proof Objects

 In strict mode, LSTS will also produce a *proof object*.